The best supplements for fall and winter

 8. St. John's Wort

 Millions of Americans suffer from seasonal affective disorder each winter, which is caused by a lack of daylight.
 St. John's wort is an herbal treatment that can help alleviate depressive symptoms.
-Before starting St. Jon's wort, be sure to consult with your doctor, especially if you're taking medications, since it may interfere with them.
+Before starting St. Jon's wort, consult with your doctor, especially if you're taking medications, since it may interfere with them.

 Protect your health this fall and winter